 Policies & Procedures

-Download our Policies and Procedure for viewing here
+Download our Policies and Procedure to view the following:

 How much can I borrow for the loan?
 Each course has a loan cap indicating the maximum amount that can be borrowed towards that course.
 You can check the cap for your course on each course page.